kuptan/terraform-operator/README.md

 The Terraform Operator provides support to run Terraform modules in Kubernetes in a declaritive way as a [Kubernetes manifest](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/).

-This projects makes running a Terraform module, Kubernetes native through a single Kubernetes [CRD](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/).
+This project makes running a Terraform module, Kubernetes native through a single Kubernetes [CRD](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/).
 You can run the manifest with kubectl, Terraform, GitOps tools, etc...

 **Disclaimer**

 This project is not a YAML to HCL converter.
 It just provides a way to run Terraform commands through a Kubernetes CRD.
-To see how this controller works, have a look at the [design doc](./docs/design.md)
+To see how this controller works, have a look at the [design doc](https://kube-champ.github.io/terraform-operator/design/)

 ## Installation